 Harry B. Miller: The second one was even more enjoyable.
 Lots of people have read Dune and for lots of people that’s where they stop, so the succeeding novels are not that well-known.
 I don’t understand Frank Herbert’s writing.
 When everybody started turning into worms, he totally lost me.

 Greg Yaitanes: I shot 100 consecutive days.
 I directed my second unit on the weekend.
 I never wasn’t filming.
 I got out to see Prague for half a day the last week I was there.

 Harry B. Miller: I think Children of Dune is some of the best work I’ve ever done.
-I got inspired to do this sequence with Duncan Idaho being mesmerised by the dwarf in the bedroom.
-And it’s one of my best scenes I’ve ever worked on.
+I got inspired to do this sequence with Duncan Idaho being mesmerized by the dwarf in the bedroom.
+And it’s one of [the] best scenes I’ve ever worked on.
 I’m very proud of it.